 Like many vehicles of its type, it's front wheel drive most of the time, but when sensors detect slippage, up to 50 per cent of drive can be diverted to the rear wheels.
 So far, so predictable.
 Unlike many 'part time' four-wheel drives, the Santa Fe can be locked into 4x4 mode at the touch of a button which is perfect for especially slippery conditions, such as muddy off-roading or driving on snow or ice.
 What's more you can do this on the fly at speeds up to 40kmh.

 Engines?
 Let's try singular.
 We only get a 2.2-litre all-aluminium diesel powerplant but it's a solid unit.
-You've still got 196PS of power arriving at 3800rpm so it's reasonably quick.
+You've still got 200PS of power arriving at 3800rpm so it's reasonably quick.
 The sprint to 62mph is dispatched in 9.8 seconds in an all-wheel drive model though you'll go a little slower if you specify the six-speed auto gearbox.
 There's self-levelling suspension as standard on seven-seaters and a FLEX STEER system delivers normal, sport and comfort steering modes.